oscar-camacho/RNA_degradation_mycoplasma_pneumoniae/README.md

 - Universitat Pompeu Fabra

-## Supplementary Materials
+## Supplementary Data

-Supplementary Table 4 is included.
+Supplementary Data S4 is included.
 It consists of a table with half-life, R² of the adjustment of RNA decay to the exponential decay curve, fold change in expression due to glucose starvation and novobiocin treatment (10 µg/ml), and transcription rate for each annotated gene in M. pneumoniae.

 ## Python scripts and datasets